bpinzone/TetrisAI/README.md

 ### Pair programming is unexpectedly interesting

 We pair-programmed almost the entirety of the C++ Tetris simulation and move selector, usually on Ben's computer, and it was surprising just how productive that arrangement felt.
-Most of our time was spent hunting down and catching bugs, and it was much, much easier to catch errors early if one person didn't even have to type and could instead devote their brainpower to asking themselves "is this going to work?"
+Most of our time was spent hunting down and catching bugs, and it was much, much easier to catch errors early if one person didn't have to worry about typing and could instead devote their brainpower to asking themselves "is this going to work?"
 Also, we benefitted immensely from being able to discuss program design as we were writing the program.
-I'm sure it would depend on the person—Ben was an excellent co-programmer—but regret that I haven't had many other chances to pair program since this project.
+I'm sure it would depend on the person—Ben was an excellent co-programmer—but I regret that I haven't had many other chances to pair program since this project.

 ### Define a "light speed", if possible

-One of the things that Ben brought up while doing the project, that I probably never would've thought about, was that we should define what Nvidia calls "light speed" for Jeff's skill at Tetris—a theoretical 'best' that it is impossible to exceed, so that you can tell how much it's possible for your program to improve.
-In our case, Ben wanted to define what Jeff would ideally do.
+One of the things that Ben brought up while doing the project, that I probably never would've thought about, was that we should define what a theoretical 'best' that it is impossible to exceed for Jeff's Tetris skill, so that you can tell how much it's possible for your program to improve (similar to a profiling strategy that Nvidia calls "speed of light analysis").
 After researching how Tetris 99 decides how many lines you'll send your opponents, we determined that Jeff should just try to get as many Tetrises (4-line clears) as possible.
 We reasoned that because each piece is made of 4 little blocks and a Tetris clears 40 blocks, then the maximum possible rate of Tetris per block placements is 10%.

-I don't think I would've thought of the 'Tetris percent' metric on my own, but it helped us a lot when comparing utility functions, and it also helped us realize when our utility function was getting Tetrises 9.9% of the time and we couldn't get it much better.
+I think our final Tetris percent was around 9.5% or higher, so it couldn't get much better.
+Analyzing tetris percents helped us a lot when comparing utility functions, and helped us to realize when it was time to stop optimizing the utility function and work on other parts of the system.

 ### Always Write a Visualization Program